 Here are my favourite ways to use and eat sprouted buckwheat:

-- Sprouted dehydrated buckwheat – dehydrate sprouted buckwheat groats in oven, dehydrator or in the sun and store in airtight container.
+- Dehydrated sprouts – dehydrate sprouted buckwheat groats in oven, dehydrator or in the sun and store in airtight container.
 It’ll be a great base for sprouted buckwheat granola or you can just sprinkle them on porridge, desserts and on salads.
 I also have a delicious chocolate candy recipe that uses dehydrated sprouted buckwheat.

-- Sprouted buckwheat pancakes – just sprout the soaked buckwheat before blending the batter.
+- Pancakes – just sprout the soaked buckwheat before blending the batter.
 Some recipes you can follow: Tofu & Beet Pancakes, Matcha-Ginger Pancakes, Buckwheat Sourdough Pancakes, Vegan Buttermilk Pancakes.

 - Sprouted buckwheat flour recipes – any recipes that use buckwheat flour.
 To make flour simply grind sprouted dehydrated buckwheat groats into flour.
 Recipes to use: No Yeast Cinnamon Rolls, Yeast-Free Buns, Gluten-Free Gingerbread Cookies, Sweet Potato Brownies.